PalouseDH/symposium/docs/about.md

 Librarians and faculty connected with the CDIL and CDSC will direct the program and provide instruction.
 View resources and outlines at the [Symposium repository](https://github.com/PalouseDH/symposium).

-At the end of the symposium, groups composed of individuals from both campuses will present project ideas for a shared project between the two centers.

 For more information on past summer fellows and other CDIL fellowships, visit [https://cdil.lib.uidaho.edu/#fellowships](https://cdil.lib.uidaho.edu/#fellowships).

 For more information on past CDSC fellows, visit [https://cdsc.libraries.wsu.edu/research/summer-fellows-projects/](https://cdsc.libraries.wsu.edu/research/summer-fellows-projects/)

 Questions?
 Email Evan Williamson @ ewilliamson@uidaho.edu